Ghee nutrition has a long history. Ghee nutrition has been used in

 cooks as well.
 Additionally, since all the milk proteins have been

-removed during the clarifying process, ghee gains further nutritional
+removed during the clarifying process, Ghee gains further nutritional

 value because it's lactose free, making it a safer alternative for